GoogleCloudPlatform/click-to-deploy/k8s/gogs/README.md

-# conjur
+# gogs

-Conjur is a seamless open source interface to securely authenticate, control and audit non-human access across tools, applications, containers and cloud environments via robust secrets management.
+Gogs is a simple self-hosted Git service.

-For more information, visit the Conjur [official website](https://www.conjur.org/).
+For more information, visit the Gogs [official website](https://gogs.io).

 ## About Google Click to Deploy